dailymotion-oss/octopilot/docs/current-version/content/use-cases/app-promotion.md

     --strategy "append"
 ```

-As you can see, we're making the same set of changes to 2 different repositories, with different configuration:
+As you can see, we're making the same set of changes to 2 different repositories, with different configurations:
 - the PR on the `staging-env` repository will be automatically merged - and thus our release deployed
 - the PR on the `prod-env` repository will be created as "draft", and won't be automatically merged - thus requiring a human intervention to merge it